anaelsouza/API-Paises/README.md

 # API-Paises

-Vamos lá, algo bem desafiador dessa vez, aprendemos API e Frameworks, desde bootStrap a JSON.
-A proposta era construir um site para pesquisar informações de países e ai está ele...
+Come on, something very challenging this time, we learned API and Frameworks, from bootStrap to JSON.
+The proposal was to build a website to search for information on countries and there it is...

-Repositório GIT e Deploy Netlify
+GIT Repository and Deploy Netlify

 Link: https://apipaisesdnc1.netlify.app/